sqtran/sqtran.github.io/_posts/2017-02-04-JDV-Webservice.md

 layout: single
 title: JDV Webservice Datasources
 date: 2017-02-04
-#categories: jboss jdv webservice datasource
+tags: jboss jdv webservice datasource
 ---

 JBoss Data Virtualization has the ability to connect with Web Services, and treat them as a plain datasource.

 ## Instructions
 For information on how to create a web service based datasource, take a look at these articles.